Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 Where is his PhD certificate now?

 > when his PhD arrived at his parent's apartment in Las Vegas in early 1990, his father immediately had it framed and hung it on the wall
+>
+> Then, later that same year, Dan’s bride, Deborah Burisch, visited her new in-laws and asked to "borrow" Dan’s diploma, telling them she wanted to make a copy.
+She never returned it, and to this day nobody, with the possible exception of Deborah herself, knows where the certificate is.

 # Bankruptcy filing